Adravilag/saged-ui/cli/README.md

 # SagedUI CLI

-Command line interface for managing SVG icons in SagedUI projects.
+Command-line interface for managing SVG icons in your SagedUI projects.

 ## Installation

-The CLI is included with `saged-ui`:
+The CLI is included with the `saged-ui` package:

 ```bash
 npm install saged-ui